migme/javascript/README.md

     ```

   - [18.6](#18.6) <a name='18.6'></a> Use indentation when making long method chains (more than 2 method chains).
 Use a leading dot, which
-    emphasizes that the line is a method call, not a new statement. eslint: [`newline-per-chained-call`](http://eslint.org/docs/rules/newline-per-chained-call) [`no-whitespace-before-property`](http://eslint.org/docs/rules/no-whitespace-before-property)
+    emphasises that the line is a method call, not a new statement. eslint: [`newline-per-chained-call`](http://eslint.org/docs/rules/newline-per-chained-call) [`no-whitespace-before-property`](http://eslint.org/docs/rules/no-whitespace-before-property)

     ```javascript
     // bad